dotnet/docs-maui/docs/user-interface/menu-bar.md

 ## Display icons on menu items

-`MenuFlyoutItem` and `MenuFlyoutSubItem` inherit the `IconImageSource` property from  <xref:Microsoft.Maui.Controls.MenuItem>, which enables a small icon to be displayed next to the text for a menu item.
+<xref:Microsoft.Maui.Controls.MenuFlyoutItem> and <xref:Microsoft.Maui.Controls.MenuFlyoutSubItem> inherit the `IconImageSource` property from  <xref:Microsoft.Maui.Controls.MenuItem>, which enables a small icon to be displayed next to the text for a menu item.
 This icon can either be an image, or a font icon.

 > [!WARNING]
 > Mac Catalyst does not support displaying icons on menu items.